si3792/drf-angular-user-system/README.md

 Recommended is 300, with `ACCESS_TOKEN_EXPIRE_SECONDS` having default value of 600.
 * USERNAME and PASSWORD must have allowed length values matching the server-side settings.
 (In usersystem's settings.py).
 * `GOOGLE_CLIENT_ID` is needed for social sign-in with google, and must equal `SOCIAL_AUTH_GOOGLE_OAUTH2_KEY` in `secrets.py`.
+* `COOKIE_NAME` sets the name of the cookie which stores the authentication data.
+Default is `token` and usually shouldn't be changed.

 #### settings.py (in usersystem)
 This file contains some settings for the usersystem app.